mittalanuj2409/Military-Bridge-Deployment-Vehicle/README.md

 #### This was a team project and was a part of [Analysis and Design of Machine Components](https://mech.nitk.ac.in/course/analysis-and-design-machine-components) course.

-Such vehicles do exist in the form of tanks.
+Such vehicles do exist in the form of tanks!
 ![Tank](static/tank.jpg)